ElOceanografo/PelagicFear/README.md

 This directory contains the code necessary to reproduce the figures and analysis in Urmy, S.S. and K.J.
 Benoit-Bird (2021), "Fear structures the ocean's pelagic zone."
 Current Biology X(X), doi:XXXXXXXX

 ## Data
-The data required for these analyses are archived at Dryad.
-They may be downloaded from: xxxxxxxxxxx
+The data required for these analyses are archived at Dryad: https://doi.org/10.5061/dryad.44j0zpcf1.
+They will need to be downloaded before the code can be run.

 ## Required software